Updated: Jan 10

 I borrowed it for my own analysis of complex human systems of events and actions in economics and culture.
 Still, analytical failure is only the secondary issue.
 The economic illiteracy of the general public is a key issue.

 How bad is economic illiteracy?
 Can you believe that more than 75% of college graduates can’t answer four simple economic questions that I’ve been able to answer since high school?
-We must also consider consumer debt, corporate debt, student debt, municipal bonds, government debt, and the housing collapse in which homeowners and voters played a major role.
+We must also consider consumer debt, corporate debt, student debt, municipal bonds, government debt, and the housing collapse in which homeowners and voters played the definitive role.

 In just one school district, public school educators have robbed taxpayers of $70 million to build a sports stadium for their students who can’t even recite Shakespeare, perform a concerto, or solve trigonometry problems.
 Parents let the government-run schools get away with this insanity – partly from moral squalor, and party from economic illiteracy.